Top 11 cybersecurity frameworks in 2024

 6. COBIT

-Developed by the Information Systems Audit and Control Association (ISACA)Control Objectives for Information and related Technology (COBIT) is a comprehensive framework designed to help organizations manage their IT resources more effectively.
-This framework offers best practices for governance, risk management, and security.
+Developed by the Information Systems Audit and Control Association (ISACA), Control Objectives for Information and related Technology (COBIT) is a comprehensive framework designed to help organizations manage their IT resources more effectively.
+This framework offers best practices for governance, risk management, and cybersecurity.

 The COBIT framework is divided into five categories: Plan & Organize, Acquire & Implement, Deliver & Support, Monitor & Evaluate, and Manage & Assess.
 Each category contains specific processes and activities to help organizations manage their IT resources effectively.

 COBIT also includes detailed data security and protection guidelines, covering access control, user authentication, encryption, audit logging, and incident response areas.
-These guidelines provide organizations with a comprehensive set of measures that can be used to protect their systems from cyber threats.
+These guidelines provide organizations with a comprehensive set of measures that can be used to protect their systems from cyberthreats.

 7. HITRUST Common Security Framework

-The Health Information Trust Alliance (HITRUST) Common Security Framework (CSF) is a comprehensive security framework designed for the healthcare industry.
+The Health Information Trust Alliance (HITRUST) Common Security Framework (CSF) is a comprehensive cybersecurity framework designed for the healthcare industry.
 This standard includes best practices for protecting the security of patient data, covering areas such as access control, identity and access management, encryption, audit logging, and incident response.

-The HITRUST CSF includes detailed cybersecurity governance, risk management, and compliance requirements, helping organizations meet relevant regulatory requirements while protecting their systems from potential cyber threats.
+The HITRUST CSF includes detailed cybersecurity governance, risk management, and compliance requirements, helping organizations meet relevant regulatory requirements while protecting their systems from potential cyberthreats.

 8. Cloud Control Matrix